-The a posteriori probability density p(a|b) is unknown, but by using Bayes theorem once more, (5) can be rewritten as
+The a posteriori probability density p(a|b) is unknown, but by using Bayes theorem once more, (5) can be rewritten as probabilities.
+Even a mixed form is possible where the statistics of only one quantity is discrete.
+In this case we need the "mixed form" of the Bayes' theorem.

 Both (5) and (6) can be derived as well for discrete probabilities, if a and b take discrete values (e.g. due to quantization).
-The integrals have to be replaced by summations and the PDFs by probabilities.
+The integrals have to be replaced by summations and the PDFs by discrete